 Most marketers know that user reviews can make or break a business.
 Review sites consistently appear at the top of search results.
-Google also displays reviews near the top of business search results via its Google+ Local initiative.
+Google also displays reviews near the top of business search results via its Google My Business Local initiative.

-Positive local reviews boost SEO and sales, and when used wisely, they can increase conversions, improve ranking for long tail searches and increase traffic to a business’s home or landing page.
+Positive local Google reviews help SEO and sales, and when used wisely, they can increase conversions, improve ranking for long tail searches and increase traffic to a business’s home or landing page.

 And we know online reviews impact purchasing decisions – for better or worse.